 The Mission: iPossible!
-Group was comprised of a very special mix of Special Needs parents and other individuals, all working together on various projects to benefit kids in the community with communication-related disabilities.
+Group was originally comprised of a very special mix of Special Needs parents and other individuals, all working together on various projects to benefit kids in the community with communication-related disabilities.

 The Mission: iPossible!
 Group: De-Classified